Outreach

 Agrobiodiversity Conservation

-4000 tribal farmers from Maharashtra, Gujarat and Odisha engaged in conservation, seed production and upscaling of worthy landraces through seed saver groups
+3,552 farmers from 75 villages across 10 clusters in Maharashtra, Gujarat and Odisha engaged in conservation, seed production and upscaling of worthy landraces through seed saver groups.

 Nature-based Solutions